openmediavault/openmediavault-docs/prerequisites.rst

 Any computer system supported by the common requirements of Debian operating system could be an |omv| system installation target. **Currently supported are AMD64 (x86/x86-64 64bits), i386 (x86 32bits), ARMv7+ARMv8 (arm64 64bits armel/armhf 32bits)**.
-The i386 version stopped its official support in version 6 although it is still being released by the project due the nature of the |omv| technology.
+The i386 version is no longer officially supported since version 6, although it is still published by the project due to the nature of |omv| technology.

 Software requirements
 ---------------------